praveen1664/easy-machine-learning/README.md

 * [Hydrosphere Mist](https://github.com/Hydrospheredata/mist) - a service for deployment Apache Spark MLLib machine learning models as realtime, batch or reactive web services.
 * [scikit-learn](https://scikit-learn.org/) - A Python module for machine learning built on top of SciPy.
 * [metric-learn](https://github.com/metric-learn/metric-learn) - A Python module for metric learning.
 * [SimpleAI](https://github.com/simpleai-team/simpleai) Python implementation of many of the artificial intelligence algorithms described on the book "Artificial Intelligence, a Modern Approach".
-It focuses on providing an easy to use, well documented and tested library.
+It focuses on providing an Easy  to use, well documented and tested library.
 * [astroML](https://www.astroml.org/) - Machine Learning and Data Mining for Astronomy.
 * [graphlab-create](https://turi.com/products/create/docs/) - A library with various machine learning models (regression, clustering, recommender systems, graph analytics, etc.) implemented on top of a disk-backed DataFrame.
 * [BigML](https://bigml.com) - A library that contacts external servers.